Metaswitch/clearwater-readthedocs/docs/Migrating_To_etcd.md

 # Migrating to Automatic Clustering and Configuration Sharing

-Clearwater now supports a feature where new nodes can automatically join an existing deployment and learn their configuration from the existing nodes.
-This makes the deployment much easier to manage.
-However deployments created before the **TODO** release do not have this feature.
+Clearwater now supports an [automatic clustering and configuration sharing](Automatic_Clustering_Config_Sharing) feature.
+This makes Clearwater deployments much easier to manage.
+However deployments created before the **TODO** release do not use this feature.
 This article explains how to migrate a deployment to take advantage of the new feature.

 ## Upgrade the Deployment